 Sometimes you might be unlucky and you might get hacked even after implementing all the above steps.
 Always ensure that you always have a up to date backup of your site and database.
 This can be a manual process or you can use plugins to automatically create site and database backups.

 This is a rather effective plugin which we frequently use to backup our databases, Backup WordPress.

-There are other security measures which can also be implemented to increase your WordPress Security but I would highly recommend installing Better WP Security to ensure that you are fully protected.
+There are other security measures which can also be implemented to increase your WordPress Security but I would highly recommend installing Better WP Security (now iThemes Security) to ensure that you are fully protected.